ponylang/rfcs/text/0000-range_redesign.md

 # How We Teach This

 The API of the `Range` class is rather similar to the API of the `Range` implementations in many other languages.
-Explaining the basic behavior should be straightforward.
-The Bounds logic might deserve a dedicated explanation since it's necessary to use the default constructor and might be unexpected.
+This should be documented in the stdlib documentation, explaining the basic usage alongside the details of the `Bounds` classes.
+On top of this, a dedicated example file can be produced, containing the intended usage of the API in scenarios where, for example, an error or an invalid range is produced.

-The error management and the logic of the parameter `step` also deserve a dedicated explanation: while being similar to the logic seen in many other languages, in a quick survey we understood that the design of these behaviors have a much bigger variance and diversity across different languages.
+In many languages you would also find explanations on how to create a range in every tutorial.
+Pony's tutorial is currently lacking coverage of the `collections` package but if and when it will be added, it should also contain an introduction to the `Range` class.

 # How We Test This